 Azure Static Web Apps

 Both Vercel and Netlify run within their application.
-Azure Static splits it up in two pieces.
-The deployments of your sites will run on GitHub Actions, and the site itself gets hosted on Azure.
-Luckily you can configure everything from the Azure Portal itself.
-The GitHub workflow is set for you and uses the Oryx system.
+Azure Static splits it up into two pieces.
+The deployments of your sites will run on GitHub Actions or Azure DevOps (currently in preview), and the site itself gets hosted on Azure.
+The great thing is that you can configure everything from the Azure Portal itself.
+For GitHub Actions the workflow file will automatically be configured for you and uses the Oryx system.

 Info: The connection to GitHub is not an issue for me, but it might be for others.
 A good thing about this is that you can easily extend it.
 It requires a bit more knowledge as it is YAML-based, but is out-of-the-box more powerful than Netlify and Vercel.